kcsongor/regex-type/README.md

 # regex-type
-Regular expression matching of Haskell types using a nondeterministic finite automata
+Regular expression matching of Haskell types using nondeterministic finite automata

 *This is a playground for writing type-level code using TypeFamilies.*